-Most trips to Europe by road involve some driving in France, and it’s easy to get confused about the rules for drivers in France and how they might differ from those at home.
+Most trips to Europe by road involve some driving in France.
+Find out what the rules are for drivers in France and how they might differ from those at home.

 The latest rules: